 - write to Planning Development Management, PO Box 634, Barnsley S70 9GG (please quote the planning application reference number)

 Make sure you've looked at the application form and plans before making any comments.
+Please ensure to use the Planning Application information for your comments to us only and not for any other purpose.

 What we'll do